kvendrik/schematicsjs/README.md

 ```

 #### #2 Library
 Perfect!
 Now grab the library and include it in your project.
-This can be done using `npm i schematicsjs` (for Node), `bower i schematicsjs` (for Web) or by just grabbing the source from the `dist/` folder.
+This can be done using `npm i schematicsjs --save` (for Node), or by just grabbing the source from the `dist/` folder.

 Perfect!
 Now include the library into your project, give it the URL to your schema and your [HTTP method](#your-http-method) and start hacking. :)
 ```javascript